BiCraftyt/Sulfured-Shadow-s-Protogen/README.md

 ## Types of Displays

-## To create your own custom face expressions I recommend using Paint.net
+## To create your own custom face expressions I recommend using Paint.net or Piskel

 ![alt text][logo]